taranarmo/matlab-ptv-docker/README.md

-On host machine you will need MATLAB with several toolboxes along with toolkit for access to GPU from Docker (package requires GUI to run correctly).
+On host machine you will need MATLAB with several toolboxes along with toolkit for access to GPU from Docker (package requires GUI to run correctly) or you can check how to install matlab inside docker as it shown [here](https://github.com/mathworks-ref-arch/matlab-dockerfile) and you can take a look on [Dockerfile code](https://github.com/mathworks-ref-arch/container-images/) by Mathworks.
-List of MATLAB toolboxes (not all might be required):
+List of MATLAB toolboxes (not all might be required though):

     product.Bioinformatics_Toolbox
     product.Computer_Vision_Toolbox